hkdb/app/README.md

 Added Homebrew & macOS support

-If you are upgrading rather than installing for the first time, after upgrading to this version, execute the following command:
+If you are upgrading rather than installing for the first time on Linux, after upgrading to this version, execute the following command:
 ```
 echo "BREW = n" >> ~/.config/app/settings.conf
 ```